DiffuserLite: Towards Real-time Diffusion Planning: Introduction

 \section{Introduction}

-Diffusion models (DMs) are powerful emerging generative models that demonstrate promising performance in many domains \citep{zhang2023controlnet, Ruiz2023dreambooth,Liu2023audioldm,kawar2023imagic}.
-Motivated by their remarkable capability in complex distribution fitting and conditional sampling, in recent years, researchers have developed a series of works applying diffusion models in RL (Reinforcement Learning) \citep{zhu2023diffusionsurvey}.
-DMs play various roles in these decision-making tasks, such as acting as planners to make better decisions from a long-term perspective \citep{janner2022diffuser, ajay2023dd, dong2023aligndiff, ni2023metadiffuser, du2023unipi}, serving as policies to support complex multimodal distributions \citep{pearce2023diffusionbc,wang2023dql, chi2023diffusionpolicy}, and working as data synthesizers to generate synthetic data for assisting RL training \citep{lu2023synther,yu2023rosie,he2023MTDiff}, etc. Among these roles, diffusion planning is the most widely applied paradigm \citep{zhu2023diffusionsurvey}.

-Unlike autoregressive planning in previous model-based RL approaches \citep{hafner2019planet, Thuruthel2019loop, Hansen2022tdmpc}, diffusion planning avoids severe compounding errors by directly generating the entire trajectory rather than one-step transition \citep{zhu2023diffusionsurvey}.
-Furthermore, its powerful conditional generation capability allows planning at the trajectory level without being limited to stepwise shortsightedness.
-The diffusion planning paradigm has achieved state-of-the-art performance in various offline decision-making tasks, including single-agent RL \citep{li2023hdmi}, multi-agent RL \citep{zhu2023madiff}, meta RL \citep{ni2023metadiffuser}, and more.
+Diffusion models (DMs) are powerful generative models that demonstrate promising performance across various domains \citep{zhang2023controlnet, Ruiz2023dreambooth, Liu2023audioldm,kawar2023imagic}.
+Motivated by their remarkable capability in complex distribution modeling and conditional generation, researchers have developed a series of works applying diffusion models for decision-making tasks in recent years \citep{zhu2023diffusionsurvey}.
+DMs can play various roles in decision-making tasks, such as acting as planners to make better decisions from a long-term perspective \citep{janner2022diffuser, ajay2023dd, dong2023aligndiff, ni2023metadiffuser, du2023unipi}, serving as policies to support complex multimodal-distribution modeling \citep{pearce2023diffusionbc,wang2023dql, chi2023diffusionpolicy}, and working as data synthesizers to assist reinforcement learning (RL) training \citep{lu2023synther,yu2023rosie,he2023MTDiff}, etc. Among these roles, diffusion planning is the most widely applied paradigm \citep{zhu2023diffusionsurvey}.
+Unlike auto-regressive planning in previous model-based RL approaches \citep{hafner2019planet, Thuruthel2019loop, Hansen2022tdmpc}, diffusion planning avoids severe compounding errors by directly generating the entire trajectory rather than one-step transition \citep{zhu2023diffusionsurvey}.
+Also, its powerful conditional generation capability allows planning at the trajectory level without being limited to step-wise shortsightedness.
+The diffusion planning paradigm has achieved state-of-the-art (SOTA) performance in various offline RL tasks, including single-agent RL \citep{li2023hdmi}, multi-agent RL \citep{zhu2023madiff}, meta RL \citep{ni2023metadiffuser}, and more.